-\\ALL PROJECTS REQUIRE PRE-ENTRY FOR 2022 BY JUNE 24, 2022\\ \\PRE-ENTRY INFORMATION WILL BE SENT OUT\\
+ALL PROJECTS REQUIRE PRE-ENTRY FOR 2023 BY JUNE 23, 2023 PRE-ENTRY INFORMATION WILL BE SENT OUT

-- All 4-H/FFA project questions should be directed to the Butler County 4-H Agent or Ag Agent or the respective FFA Advisor. - Campers, Livestock & Rabbit Auction, and Open Class entries should be directed to: Butler County Fair Board atbucofair@gmail.com. - Accommodations for persons (youth exhibitors) with disabilities may be requested by contacting Extension Director, Charlene Miller, at the Butler County Extension Office two weeks prior to the start of the event at 316-321-9660.
+- All 4-H/FFA project questions should be directed to the Butler County 4-H Agent or Agent or the respective FFA Advisor. - Campers, Livestock/Project & Rabbit Auction, Open Class entries and ribbon premium amounts should be directed to: Butler County Fair Board at bucofair@gmail.com. - Accommodations for persons (youth exhibitors) with disabilities may be requested by contacting Butler County Extension Director, Charlene Miller, at the Butler County Extension Office two weeks prior to the start of the event at 316-321-9660.
 Requests received after this date will be honored when it is feasible to do so. - Exhibitors should learn the guidelines and exercise caution when using copyrighted materials whenever possible by originating their own work.
 Exhibitors should use with caution a copyrighted and/or trademarked product or service (a brand name, label or product).
 A copyright and trademark are legal methods used by writers, artists, corporations, and others to protect their original work.
 Protected items may range from books to music, logos to computer graphics.
-Copyrighted and/or trademarked materials used in displays, demonstrations, posters or other activities will be disqualified if the exhibitor does not request permission to use the copyrighted and/or trademarked materials and will not be displayed.
+Copyrighted and /or trademarked materials used in displays, demonstrations, posters or other activities will be disqualified if the exhibitor does not request permission to use the copyrighted and/or trademarked materials and will not be displayed.
 The use and inclusion of specific brand names for educational purposes does not imply endorsement or refusal by the Department of 4-H Youth Development, Kansas State University Agriculture Experiment Station and Cooperative Extension Service or the State of Kansas.